vianneyfaivre/Persephone/README.md

 Next big features to come:

 * Analyze application metrics and show "possible" issues
-* A real tail-like for logs
 * Spring Actuator v2 support (coming with Spring Boot 2)
 * Read more info from /health